mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 26, 2020
+- If labtainer command does not find lab, suggest that user run update-labtainer.sh
+- Add support preliminary support for a network tap component to view all network traffic.
+- Script to fetch lab images to prep VMs that will be used without internet.
+- Provide username and password for nmap-discovery lab.

 February 18, 2020
 - Inherit the DISPLAY environment variable from the host (e.g., VM) instead of assuming :0